 Database systems and privacy

-If you are a student who is interested in studying towards a Postgraduate degree or an undergraduate student who is interested in short term research on any of the areas listed above, please send me an email including a copy of your academic transcript and a short description of your interests.
+If you are a student who is interested in studying towards a Postgraduate degree or an undergraduate student who is interested in short term research on any of the areas listed above, please send me an email including a copy of your academic transcript and a short description of your research interests.